|

 eyes and interprets them as a single image with depth perception.
 We

-also capture two images simultaneously to produce this effect.
+also capture two images simultaneously with a camera or cameras to produce this effect.
 The

 finished images can be viewed in the anaglyph format (red/blue